Blog

 featured image

 Systems for collecting wastewater and stormwater are complex.
-They use a series of downstream pipes, pumps, and controls to prevent wastewater from entering our fresh water ponds, lakes, rivers and streams.
+They include pipes, pumps, and controls to prevent wastewater from entering freshwater ponds, lakes, rivers, and streams.

 Monitoring Pulse Counts and Run Times with Sensaphone Devices